dirac-institute/sorcha/docs/inputs.rst

-There is a set of input files that are required to run the survey simulator post processing codes, which describe the orbital and physical parameters for synthetic planetesimals that are being simulated.
+There is a set of input files that are required to run the Sorcha codes, which describe the orbital and physical parameters for synthetic planetesimals that are being simulated.
 These files are: an orbit file, a physical paramerer file, an optional cometary parameter file, ephemeris file (Objects in Field output) and the LSST pointing database.
 Each of these files are described within this section and example files are shown.